TechGeeks-Club/intro-to-python/_sources/intro.md

-# Welcome to Intor To Python Jupyter Book
+# Welcome to Introduction To Python Jupyter Book